tsvikas/nbcat/README.md

 this project is archived.
 you can use [euporie-preview](https://euporie.readthedocs.io/) instead.

-## Installation
+## Install

-use pipx to install:
+use pipx or uvx to install:

 ```bash
 pipx install git+https://github.com/tsvikas/nbcat.git